CMeeg/next-azure/README.md

 If you are working on a project where there could be multiple pull requests opened from different "feature" branches this could lead to a scenario where you have deployments to your `preview` environment being triggered from multiple branches in a "last one wins" situation.

-This is not an ideal situation to be in - a unique deployment for each PR would be preferred, but is not currently supported.
+This is not an ideal situation - a unique deployment for each PR would be preferred, but is not currently supported without your own customisation.
 Instead you have a few options:

 * Put Approvals and checks on the `preview` [Environment](#add-approvals-and-checks-to-an-environment) in Azure DevOps
   * This would allow you to "gate" Pipeline runs branch by branch